TKDFusion/Magneto_Filament_Cutter/BOM/README.md

 # Bill Of Materials

 ## Blades
-Excel #17A Narrow Chisel Blade
+Excel #17A Narrow Chisel Blade is currently the best blade tested but requires narrowing of the blade.
+Working on a direct-fit blade as well.

 Optional: Generic #17 Hobby knife blade, or Generic #4 Hobby knife blade
 #